 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Bank failures have been rare in the past few years.
-But after Silicon Valley Bank’s failure — the largest since Washington Mutual in 2008 — on March 10 and Signature Bank’s failure on March 12, it’s important to see where these bank failures fall historically.
+But after First Republic Bank’s May 1 failure — the largest since Washington Mutual in 2008 — it’s important to see where these bank failures fall historically.

 |Bank name||Bank failure date||Assets*|